- Solstice (1997)

 Solstice was commissioned by the Hanover, Pennsylvania Southwestern High School Symphonic Band, Carey Crumling, director, in 1997.
 The title refers to my inspiration for the piece, which I found in the often turbulent weather changes that characterize the change from season to season.
 As a larger metaphor this reflects the emotional turbulence that characterizes the change from childhood to adulthood, which I expressed in the often bi-tonal language of the piece.

-A recording of the piece is available on opening the score, performed by New England Conservatory Wind Ensemble, with William Drury, Director.
+A recording of the piece was performed by New England Conservatory Wind Ensemble, with William Drury, Director.

-Click here to view the score.
+Click here to view the score and listen to the recording.

-Iridium Gone Gold (2015)
+- Iridium Gone Gold (2015)

 Patricia Ann Repar

-for soprano, alto, tenor, baritone saxophones and digital accompaniment
+for soprano, alto, tenor, baritone saxophones, and digital accompaniment

 1 iridium flare: a surge of light